-Royal Bank Of Scotland Merseyside Cheshire & North Wales, Corporate Banking 1 Dale Street Liverpool L2 2PP
+Royal Bank Of Scotland Merseyside Cheshire & North Wales, Corporate Banking 1st Floor 2-8 Church Street Liverpool L1 3BG

-Chair's Statement for the year ended 31 March 2023
+Chair's Statement for the year ended 31 March 2024

-I am delighted to be welcomed back as chair and have the pleasure to confirm that this year we achieved a surplus of £9.4m.
+I am delighted to confirm that this year we achieved a surplus of £7.0m.
 These resources will be reinvested in the coming years to help us achieve our vision of "a better future".

-2022/23 has continued to present a challenging operating environment for the Association, particularly so due to the ongoing impacts of the cost-of-living crisis which, has directly affected our customers and caused disruption within our supply chain.
+2023/24 has continued to present a challenging operating environment for the association, particularly so due to the ongoing impacts of the cost-of-living crisis which, has directly affected our customers and macro economic factors which combined have caused disruption within our supply chain.
 I am therefore, extremely pleased to be able to report a strong set of financial results based on sustained performance.
-This has included the delivery of the majority of our responsive repair, major improvement and fire safety priorities in collaboration with our principal contractor, Sovini Commercial Limited.
-During the year we have proactively contacted all our customers, requesting that they engage with us regarding any concerns they may have with damp, mould and condensation as part of our "find it / fix it" policy and have committed £6.9m to deliver our Net Zero Carbon priorities up to 2030.
-We also have funded Gross Development Programme of £140m and this will see the completion and letting of 989 new homes in the coming years.
+This has included the delivery of the majority of our responsive repair, major improvement and fire safety and damp, mould and condensations priorities in collaboration with our principal contractor, Sovini Commercial Limited.
+During the year we have continued to engage and support our customers to eliviate any concerns that they may have with DMC as part of our "find it / fix it" policy and through our net zero carobon investment have improved the SAP rating (equivalent to EPC C) of 906 homes during the year.
+We also have a funded Gross Development Programme of £133.6m and this will see the completion and letting of 861 new homes in the coming years.

-These outcomes have enabled us to do more in all parts of our business, but in particular to increase the availability of affordable and lowcost home ownership housing for the wider community across Merseyside and the North-West.
+These outcomes have enabled us to do more in all parts of our business, but in particular to increase the availability of affordable and low-cost home ownership housing for the wider community across Merseyside and the North-West.